 Coach Erin joined Suncoast WaterWorks when she was ten years old.
 Erin and her mom attended the annual watershow, and she has been with the team ever since!
 Erin swam through high school and started coaching for SWW after graduating.
 As an athlete, Erin competed at many national meets, was a finalist at most of them, and was a member of the first SWW team to compete at US Nationals which Coach Erin expressed was such a great experience!
 She also was a team finalist at the U.S. Open, an international competition.
 Throughout her years of coaching Erin has learned so much more about the sport and loves seeing the young swimmers grow up and knowing she was able to contribute to and be a part of their synchro journey.

-Coach Jules has been involved with Suncoast WaterWorks for ten years.
-She began in fifth grade and competed for SWW through her freshman year of college.
+Coach Jules has been involved with Suncoast WaterWorks since fifth grade and competed for SWW through her freshman year of college.
 During this time, she competed at many Junior Olympic National Championships, even swimming in finals multiple times.
-One of her highest accomplishments as an athlete was placing 4th with her team at the 2012 Age Group National Championship.
+One of her highest accomplishments as an athlete was placing 4th with her 18-19 team at the 2012 Age Group National Championship.
 Coach Jules now competes for Team Florida Masters Synchro, which consists of athletes ages 20-89!
-In addition to taking college courses Coach Jules also coaches occasional practices for SWW.
+In addition to taking college courses, Coach Jules also substitutes at practices for SWW.
 She believes, “Synchro has been the most important thing in my life for maintaining good health, having good sportsmanship, and creating the best friendships.”